 Physical and psychiatric support animals are almost always of the canine kind, but miniature horses may also be included.

 What is an ESA letter?

-An emotional support animal letter is the official document signed by a licensed mental health professional.
+An ESA letter is the official document signed by a licensed mental health professional that certifies your need for the animal.
 It’s similar to a prescription from a medical doctor — it recommends a legal treatment for a specific condition.
-In this case, the “treatment” is your ESA.
-This letter is how your dog becomes certified as an emotional support animal.
+In this case, the “treatment” is the animal itself.
+This letter certifies the pup as your emotional support companion.

 What Makes an ESA letter Legitimate?